panoptesDev/Safecoin/docs/src/wallet-guide/solflare.md

 ## Staking PANO Tokens

 SafeFlare supports creating and managing stake accounts and delegations.
-To learn about how staking on Safecoin works in general, check out our [Staking Guide](../staking).
+To learn about how staking on Panoptis works in general, check out our [Staking Guide](../staking).

 ### Create a Stake Account